 Specialist currency exchange brokers, such as TorFX invariably can offer the best currency exchange rates i.e. they have a smaller margin.
 This is because they generally just focus on the foreign exchange services and carry lower overheads than banks.

-Does this theory pan out, do brokers offer a better deal?
+Do brokers actually offer a better fx deal?

 Indicative exchange rate offered by a bank and a broker were